Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Florida State and its opponents have scored at least 52 points just two times this season.
+- Florida State and its opponents have scored at least 52 points only twice this year.

-- Syracuse and its opponents have combined to score more than 52 points in one game this season.
+- Syracuse's games have gone over 52 points in only one opportunity this season.

-- Saturday's total is 1.5 points lower than the two team's combined 53.5 points per game average.

-- These two squads combine to allow 49.6 points per game, 2.4 fewer than this contest's over/under.
+- The two teams combine to average 53.5 points per game, 1.5 more than the over/under in this contest.

-- The average total in Seminoles games this season is 59.1, 7.1 points more than Saturday's over/under of 52.

-- In 2021, games involving the Orange have averaged a total of 50.5 points, 1.5 fewer than this game's set over/under.

 Florida State Stats and Trends